epfl-ada/ada-2024-project-adaholiks/README.md

 # The Good, the Bad, and the Ugly: The Impact of Articles on Wikispeedia Path Success

-Our data story can be found on [Adaholiks Website](https://adaholiks-are.onthewifi.com)!
+Our data story can be found on the official [Adaholiks Website](https://adaholiks-are.onthewifi.com)!

 ## Abstract